 Understand and manage the side effects of HIV treatment.

-Learn about the common long and short term side effects of HIV treatment (ARV’s) and find out how to deal with these unwanted effects.
+Learn about the common long and short term side effects of HIV treatment (ARVs).
+Find out how to deal with the side effects of HIV treatment.

-These unwanted effects are often mild, but sometimes they are more serious and can have a major impact on health or quality of life.
+The side effects of ARV treatment effects are often mild.
+Sometimes, however, the side effects of ARV treatment are more serious.
+These can have a major impact on your health or quality of life.

 What are the side effects of ARVs/ART?

 All medicines have side effects.
-They range from unnoticeable to unpleasant.
-Mild side effects are common and mean that medicine has started to work.
-The main goal of HIV treatment is to fight HIV in the body, but it also aims to do this without causing extreme side effects to the patient.
+Side effects range from unnoticeable to unpleasant.
+Mild side effects are common and are often a good sign that the medicine has started to work.
+The main goal of HIV treatment is to fight HIV in the body, but it also aims to do this without causing extreme side effects.

 What are the short-term side effects of HIV treatment?